 Recapture tax for changes in distribution method under equal payment exception.
-An early distribution recapture tax may apply if, before you reach age 59^{1/2}, the distribution method under the equal periodic payment exception changes (for reasons other than your death or disability).
-The tax applies if the method changes from the method requiring equal payments to a method that wouldn't have qualified for the exception to the tax.
+An early distribution recapture tax may apply if, before you reach age 591/2, the distribution method under the equal periodic payment exception changes (for reasons other than your death or disability).
+The tax applies if the method changes from the method requiring equal payments to a method that wouldn't have gualified for the exception to the tax.
 The recapture tax applies to the first tax year to which the change applies.
 The amount of tax is the amount that would have been imposed had the exception not applied, plus interest for the deferral period.

-The recapture tax also applies after you reach age $59^{1/2}$ if your payments under a distribution method that qualifies for the exception are modified within 5 years of the date of the first payment.
-In that case, the tax applies only to payments distributed before you reach age $59^{1/2}$.
+The recapture tax also applies after you reach age 591/2 if your payments under a distribution method that qualifies for the exception are modified within 5 years of the date of the first payment.
+In that case, the tax applies only to payments distributed before you reach age 591/2.

 Report the recapture tax and interest on line 4 of Form 5329.
 Attach an explanation to the form.
-Don't write the explanation next to the line or enter any amount for the recapture on lines 1 or 3 of the form.
+Don't enter the explanation next to the line or enter any amount for the recapture on line 1 or 3 of the form.